Aconcagua Normal Route Expedition

 Elevation: 11,200 ft / 3414 m

-We drive to the trailhead, just outside of town, and begin our approach to Aconcagua.
+Our day starts with a drive from Mendoza to the trailhead to begin our approach to Aconcagua.
 All of our expedition food and equipment will be carried by mules, enabling us to enjoy this spectacular hike with a light daypack.
 The trail follows the Horcones River for 5 miles to the junction of the Lower and the Upper Horcones River.
 After crossing the Lower Horcones on a footbridge, we continue up the river valley towards Confluencia where we will set up our camp.
 We spend two nights at Confluencia in order to adequately acclimatize.

 Elevation: 13,200 ft / 4023 m